Return to the Mammals of Washington home page

 conservation: State Endangered

-Range in Washington: Statewide, including salt water of Puget Sound.
+Range in Washington: Statewide, including marine waters of the Salish Sea and Puget Sound.

 habitat: Rivers and lakes, usually in wooded areas.